Rakesh-infosrc/clara-V2/clara_md/00-OVERVIEW.md

 ### 🌍 Multi-language Support

-- Automatic language detection using fasttext model
+- Default conversation language is English until the user explicitly requests a switch
-- Dynamic message translation for all UI elements
+- Explicit language switching supported via one-word or native-script names (English/தமிழ்/తెలుగు/हिंदी)
-- Language-specific prompts and responses
+- Dynamic message translation and language-specific prompts
-- Seamless language switching during conversations
+- Seamless continuation in the selected language for the rest of the flow

 ---